RF Blockset™ provides a Simulink® model library and simulation engine for designing RF communications and radar systems.

 The RF Budget Analyzer app lets you automatically generate transceiver models and measurement test benches to validate performance and set up a circuit envelope multicarrier simulation.

-With RF Blockset you can model RF systems at different levels of abstraction.
+With RF Blockset you can simulate RF systems at different levels of abstraction.
 Circuit envelope simulation enables high-fidelity, multicarrier simulation of networks with arbitrary topologies.
 The Equivalent Baseband library enables fast, discrete-time simulation of single-carrier cascaded systems.

 RF Budget Analysis and Top-Down Design

-Rapid RF System Simulation
+Rapid RF Simulation

-System Simulation of RF and Digital Signal Processing Algorithms
+RF Simulation Including Digital Signal Processing Algorithms

 Build models of wireless systems including RF transceivers, analog converters, digital signal processing algorithms, and control logic.

-RF Component Modeling at the System Level
+RF Component Modeling

 Specify the gain, noise figure or spot noise data, second-order and third-order intercept points (IP2 and IP3), 1 dB compression point, and saturation power for amplifiers.
 Import Touchstone® files and use S-parameters to model input and output impedances, gain, and reverse isolation.
 Use the variable gain amplifier to model time-varying nonlinear characteristics.